llnek/wabbit-cons/README.md

-# wabbit-shell
+# wabbit-cons
-The wabbit console
+The wabbit console/shell